Pedro Almodóvar: Frequent collaborators

 Almodóvar often casts certain actors in many of his films.
-Actors who have performed in his films 3 or more times in either lead, supporting or cameo roles include Chus Lampreave (8), Antonio Banderas (8), Rossy de Palma (8), Carmen Maura (7), Cecilia Roth (7), Penélope Cruz (7), Julieta Serrano (6), Kiti Manver (5), Fabio McNamara (5), Marisa Paredes (5), Eva Silva (5), Victoria Abril (4), Lola Dueñas (4), Lupe Barrado (4), Bibiana Fernández (Bibi Andersen) (4), Loles León (3) and Javier Cámara (3).
+Actors who have performed in his films 3 or more times in either lead, supporting or cameo roles include Chus Lampreave (8), Antonio Banderas (8), Rossy de Palma (8), Carmen Maura (7), Cecilia Roth (7), Penélope Cruz (7), Julieta Serrano (6), Kiti Mánver (5), Fabio McNamara (5), Marisa Paredes (5), Eva Silva (5), Victoria Abril (4), Lola Dueñas (4), Lupe Barrado (4), Bibiana Fernández (Bibi Andersen) (4), Loles León (3) and Javier Cámara (3).
 Almodóvar is particularly noted for his work with Spanish actresses and they have become affectionately known as "Almodóvar girls" (chicas Almodóvar).

-After setting up El Deseo in 1986, Agustín Almodóvar, Pedro's brother, has produced all of his films since Law of Desire (1986).
+After setting up El Deseo in 1986, Agustín Almodóvar, Pedro's brother, has produced all of his films since The Law of Desire (1986).
 Esther García has also been involved in the production of Almodóvar films since 1986.
 Both of them regularly appear in cameo roles in their films.
 His mother, Francisca Caballero, made cameos in four films before she died.

 Film editor José Salcedo was responsible for editing all of Almodóvar's films from 1980 until his death in 2017.
 Cinematographer José Luis Alcaine has collaborated on a total of six films with Almodóvar, particularly his most recent films.
 Their earliest collaboration was on Women on the Verge of a Nervous Breakdown (1988), and their most recent on The Human Voice (2020).
-Angel Luis Fernández was responsible for cinematography in five of Almodóvar's earlier films in the 1980s, from Labyrinth of Passion (1982) until Law of Desire (1987).
+Angel Luis Fernández was responsible for cinematography in five of Almodóvar's earlier films in the 1980s, from Labyrinth of Passion (1982) until The Law of Desire (1987).
 In the 1990s, Almodóvar collaborated with Alfredo Mayo on two films and Affonso Beato on three films.

 Composer Bernardo Bonezzi wrote the music for six of his earlier films from Labyrinth of Passion (1982) until Women on the Verge of a Nervous Breakdown (1988).
 His musical style is intertextually imbued with the compositional language of various classical and film composers such as Erik Satie, Igor Stravinsky, Bernard Hermann and Nino Rota.
 Since The Flower of My Secret (1995), Alberto Iglesias has composed the music for all of Almodóvar's films.

 Art design on Almodóvar's films has invariably been the responsibility of Antxón Gomez in recent years, though other collaborators include Román Arango, Javier Fernández and Pin Morales.
 Almodóvar's frequent collaborators for costume design include José María de Cossío, Sonia Grande and Paco Delgado.
 Almodóvar has also worked with designers Jean Paul Gaultier and Gianni Versace on a few films.